ekluff/word_count/README.md

 ## Technologies Used

 The logic for this application is written in Ruby, and runs in Sinatra.
-The application contains a method named "word_count" that returns, as a Fixnum, the number of instances of a substring (i.e., the word) occuring within a string (i.e., the sentence).
-Word_count accepts the substring as an object and the string as a parameter, as below:
+The application contains a method named "word_count" declared on the String class that employs case switching to return, as a Fixnum, the number of instances of a substring (i.e., the word) occuring within a string (i.e., the sentence) or, if the receiver is a null set, a null set.
+Word_count accepts the substring as receiver and the string as parameter, as below:

   count_how_many_times_this_word_occurs.word_count(within_this_sentence)

-The application uses params.fetch in file app.rb to retrieve the user-input sentence and word from the form on the home page, and applies the word and sentence as receiver and parameter of method word_count, respectively.
-File app.rb contains the instance variable @result_phrase defined as a statement if/elsif/else that tests if the method word_count returned Fixnum equals 0 or 1 and returns the gramatically appropriate phrase then displayed on the result page to which the user is directed.
+The application uses params.fetch in file app.rb to retrieve the user input.
+File app.rb contains the instance variable @result_phrase, the definition of which is determined using case switching.
+There are four possible message types, as described above.

 ### Legal

-*{This is boilerplate legal language.
-Read through it, and if you like it, use it.
-There are other license agreements online, but you can generally copy and paste this.}*

 Copyright (c) 2015 Evan Clough.